0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 > renounce image culture completely which in a hyperreal world is almost
 > inconceivable. <cite>(Berthelot, 2013)</cite>

+Any efforts to reform the practices that produce the addictive symptoms of the attention economy will fail to address the underlying structures of late capitalism that created these markets—namely, market fundamentalism, technologic determinism, deregulation, and privatization (Tanner, 2018).

-We propose a collective media consumption strike, and rather than allowing our attention to be driven by these platforms, we must direct our attention to the things that matter to us.
+Given that; we propose a collective media consumption strike, and rather than allowing our attention to be driven by these platforms, we must direct our attention to the things that matter to us.

 The rules can be simple:

-- No TV/Netflix/Youtube
-- No radio
+- No advertising-sponsored TV or Youtube
-- No podcasts
+- No commercial radio, news, or news aggregation
-- No social media, delete your Facebook account
+- No commercial social media, delete your Facebook account

-- No messaging/chat
-- No idle web browsing
-- No news aggregation sites
-- No video games
-- No using a computer if it is not directly related to creating or resisting (not consuming)
+This is not a holier-than-thou asceticism, but a refusal to have our attention destroyed and exploited.
 Don’t be a fundamentalist about the rules.
 Rules are meant to be broken.
 If it’s art, the rules are more loose; if it’s corporate media, more strict.
 Cinema, literature, sci-fi, comic books, indie games (or board games): as long as these types of works are not connected with our professional, interpersonal, or political responsibilities, use them in moderation.
 In general, make sure media consumption is done with more moderation than usual.
 The goal is to break your habits.

 Many people work with computers for their job.
 Most aren’t privileged enough to be able to completely disconnect from work.
 Work-related email, messaging, and